-Translation and UX: 5 mistakes to avoid making on your website
+11 Nov Translation and UX: 5 mistakes to avoid making on your website

 Translation and UX: this combination is often overlooked, but actually quite critical in improving the browsing experience on your website.
-What aspects should you keep in mind when translating a website, and what, on the other hand, are the errors and oversights that could harm the user experience, effectively reducing visits and sales?
+What aspects should you keep in mind when translating a website.
+And what, on the other hand, are the errors and oversights that could harm the user experience, effectively reducing visits and sales?

-There are certainly many aspects to consider when it comes to improving UX (User Experience): writing readable test that also converts, having accessible and easy-to-find buttons and menus, as well as clearly visible contacts and important forms.
+There are certainly many aspects to consider when it comes to improving UX (User Experience).
+Writing readable test that also converts, having accessible and easy-to-find buttons and menus.
+As well as clearly visible contacts and important forms.

-While these aspects certainly contribute to improving the overall user experience, there is another equally important factor that is often overlooked: the importance of translation within user experience.
+While these aspects certainly contribute to improving the overall user experience, there is another equally important factor that is often overlooked.
+The importance of translation within user experience.

 Let’s assume that after a lot of work, a lot of A/B testing, and a significant financial investment, you finally managed to create the perfect user experience for users in your local market.